Skip to Main Content

 This type of referencing is known as secondary referencing and should be avoided wherever possible, as the author citing the work may bring their own bias or misinterpretation.
 It is better to seek out the original reference and cite it directly if it is useful.

-See further guidance on secondary referencing below.
+See further guidance on secondary referencing.

 Reference list